Annual Gynecological Exam

 What Is Gynecology?

 Gynecology is the medical specialty in which the primary focus is the female reproductive system.
-Gynecologists are medical and surgical specialists who diagnose and treat conditions of the breasts, vagina, vulva, ovaries, cervix, uterus, and fallopian tubes.
+Gynecologists diagnose and treat conditions of the breasts, vagina, vulva, ovaries, cervix, uterus, and fallopian tubes.

 A gynecologist provides care that revolves around a woman’s reproductive and sexual health.
 While it is not uncommon for a primary physician to offer Pap screenings and pelvic exams, a gynecologist’s training supports the diagnosis and treatment of complex gynecological issues.
 Some of the issues within the realm of your gynecologist include: